One year in, GDPR seems to have helped Google & Facebook

 In fact, the opposite appears to be the case.

 New projections from eMarketer show that Google and Facebook are both continuing to grow their share of the digital advertising market in the United Kingdom.
-Google will represent 38.8% of the market in that region and Facebook will scoop up 24.5% by the end of 2019.
+Google will represent 38.8% of the market in that region, and Facebook will scoop up 24.5% by the end of 2019.
 That comes to 63.3% of the U.K. digital advertising market from just those two companies.
 For comparison, eMarketer says the duopoly will represent on 59.3% in the U.S.

 Google and Facebook’s U.K. ad dominance is only growing, too.
-According to eMarketer’s forecast, the two will represent 64.7% of the U.K.’s marketshare by 2021.
+According to eMarketer’s forecast, the two will represent 64.7% of the U.K.’s market share by 2021.

 The organizations that have taken the biggest hit, it seems, are the smaller companies that had to overhaul their programs to conform to the new GDPR rules.
 As a result, they likely lost some footing while restructuring their programs.
 Meanwhile, Google and Facebook continue to grow their domain.